 We also own and lease facilities internationally for datacenters, research and development, and other operations.
-The largest owned properties include space in the following locations: China, India, Ireland, the Netherlands, Singapore, and South Korea.
-The largest leased properties include space in the following locations: Australia, Canada, China, France, Germany, India, Israel, Japan, Netherlands, and the United Kingdom.
+The largest owned properties include space in the following locations: China, India, Ireland, the Netherlands, and Singapore.
+The largest leased properties include space in the following locations: Australia, Canada, China, France, Germany, India, Ireland, Israel, Japan, the Netherlands, and the United Kingdom.